indupranavpasupula-alt/AMR-Data-Entry/README.md

 ## Why the code looks the way it does

-I kept things simple on purpose — plain loops and if/else statements rather than fancier Python tricks — mostly because that's how I actually code, but also so it's easy for me (or anyone else) to come back later and understand what's going on.
+I kept things simple on purpose, plain loops and if/else statements rather than fancier Python tricks, mostly because i seeked help from various online tutorials, but also so it's easy for me (or anyone else) to come back later and understand what's going on.